 The cleaning droid had herded the SWAT officers toward the chandelier.
 At Holroyd’s warning, they scattered.
 Most ran for the two doorways that led into the dining room and kitchen, while a couple threw themselves over the antique couches for cover.

-The chandelier disintegrated with an ear-splitting boom.
-Three of the SWAT officers were caught by the explosion.
+The chandelier disintegrated.
+Three SWAT officers were caught by the explosion.
 Hundreds of ball bearings drilled through the two men and one woman, turning them into mincemeat.
 Lewis and the others had crashed through the doors to the dining room and kitchen.
 Shrapnel tore apart the door frames and swinging doors.
 The furniture and two posed corpses were also shredded.
 With a thunderous blast, thousands and thousands of holes were blown simultaneously through the walls, floor, ceiling, and everything still contained between them.

 “Ah, I’m hit!
 I’m hit!”
 Someone screamed.

 In the dining room were more bodies.
-Homeless and hookers by the look of them, poised in lifelike poses around a decaying banquet.
+Homeless and hookers by the look of them, frozen in lifelike poses around a decaying banquet.
 The officer screaming was bleeding heavily from shrapnel wounds to his legs.
-Lewis and two of the others had landed in the kitchen, ball bearings having cratered the benches surrounding them.
+Lewis and two others had landed in the kitchen, ball bearings having cratered the benches surrounding them.
 Smoke wafted through the doors.

-The kitchen was enormous and long.
+The kitchen was enormous.
 It seemed far bigger than it needed to be, big enough to feed hundreds if it were fully staffed.
-Kitchen islands ran down the middle of the room and huge grills to one side.
-Although there had been no heat signatures from that part of the house earlier now fires were burning in the grills’ interiors.
-Gusts of flame erupted from between the grills’ bars, casting a hellish glow across the kitchen.
+Kitchen islands ran down the middle of the room and huge grills were stacked against one another to one side.
+Although there had been no heat signatures from that part of the house earlier fires were now burning in the grills’ interiors.
+Gusts of flame erupted from between their bars, casting a hellish glow across the kitchen.
 Their night vision goggles were protected from sudden flashes and flares, so Lewis and the others weren’t blinded.

 Stubby arms raised, the battered droid closed in on the SWAT team.
 Suddenly, the bomb attached to it exploded.
 A wall of fire ripped through the room, incinerating the bodies and blasting the three SWAT officers.
 Their last moments were captured by their electronic goggles and relayed back to the command truck.